biodatageeks/polars-bio-bench/README.md

 poetry update
 ```

+### Hardware requirements
+Please note that you need at least 64GB of RAM to run the full benchmarks.
+For the default 16-32GB should be enough.

 ## Run
 All the benchmarking scenarios are defined in the `conf/benchmark_*.yaml` files.
 By default, the `conf/benchmark_small.yaml` file is used.
 If you would like to run the benchmarks with a different configuration file, you can specify it using the `--bench-config` option.